-In 1998, Martin Seligman, one of the world's leading psychology researchers, turned his focus to a brand-new field of study: positive psychology.
-In short, positive psychology looks at what allows individuals, families, and communities to flourish.
-Over the past decade, it has emerged as a valuable complement to traditional psychology, giving us concrete ways to overcome stress and challenges by adjusting our outlook and behavior.
+In 1998, after decades of focus on depression, anxiety, and other mental illness, Martin Seligman, one of the world's leading psychology researchers, turned his focus to a brand-new field of study: positive psychology.
+He defines it as the scientific study of human flourishing.
+Over the past decade, it has emerged as a valuable complement to traditional psychology, giving us concrete ways to overcome stress, achieve more, and lead more fulfilling lives.

-While positive psychology focuses on positive emotions, it doesn't hold that optimism and pessimism are mutually exclusive.
-In fact, Seligman advocates "flexible optimism"—in other words, we should employ optimism (or other positive thinking approaches) when that's the best tool, and pessimism (or other more negative approaches) whenever it serves us better.
+Interestingly, positive psychology doesn't hold that optimism is better than pessimism.
+In fact, Seligman advocates "flexible optimism"—in other words, we should employ optimism (or other positive thinking approaches) when that's the best tool, and pessimism (and other types of critical thinking) whenever it serves us better.
 But when should we use one over the other?

 What about positive emotions, such as happiness and joy?
-Researcher and author Barbara Fredrickson has found that they're another beast altogether.
+Researcher and author Barbara Fredrickson provided surprising insights on their role.
 While negative emotions narrow our perspective, positive emotions broaden it.
-While negative emotions drive us toward a single, instinctive action, positive emotions allow us to examine all of the options that our broadened perspective has provided and then select the best one for that moment.
+While negative emotions drive us toward a single, instinctive action while ignoring everything else around us, positive emotions allow us to examine all of the options that our broadened perspective has provided and then select the best one for that moment.
 Additional research suggests that, while negative emotions cause us to isolate ourselves, positive emotions actually encourage people to work cooperatively.

-Why would that be?
+How could that be?
+How does a cash reward make us work more slowly?
 It turns out that the anxiety of earning or not earning the rewards inhibits creative thought.
 (Remember: negative emotions such as anxiety narrow our perspective.)
 To be fair, the rewards did speed people up in one situation—when they were told the solution ahead of time and, thus, no creativity or high-level thinking was needed.

 Applying the Research

-One might conclude that a "nose to the grindstone" attitude may be effective with certain well-defined tasks—ones where you know every step involved and can just punch through them.
-For nearly all other tasks, however, a positive mindset helps us succeed.
+It’s easy to see that a "nose to the grindstone" approach can be effective with certain well-defined tasks—ones where you know every step involved and can just push to get them done.
+For nearly all other tasks, however, positive emotions help us succeed.

 To determine which approach to take with a particular job, ask yourself: Is this task mechanical in nature?
 That is, could I write down all the steps so that almost anyone could perform them?
 If so, pressure and incentives are likely to improve efficiency.
-If not, the research suggests finding a way to infuse the task with positive emotions.
+If not, the research suggests finding a way to infuse the task with positive emotions—and let’s face it, nearly all that makes a financial advisor successful relies on creativity and relationship building.
 In these cases, going for a bike ride or listening to some good music may help improve your efficiency.

-In addition to your bottom line, what effects could positive thinking have on your clients, staff, family—and you?
+What steps can you take in your daily work to experience more positive emotions?
+What effect do you imagine this will have on your clients, staff, family—and you?
 Share your thoughts with us below.